-This tutorial will cover the topic of multiplying and dividing fractions, through the exploration of:
+This tutorial covers multiplying and dividing fractions, through the exploration of:

 - Review of PEMDAS, the Order of Operations